When the holidays don’t feel like the most wonderful time of the year: Tips for keeping holiday stress at bay

 This year, try asking your family how they want to celebrate (and what they can do to help make it happen), and let go of outdated expectations.
 You’ll be amazed at how much peace you will find when you do!

 Joy is the word of the season, and it can feel like there’s something wrong with you if you simply don’t feel it.
-But instead of cozy gatherings around a fire, or joyful singalongs with friends, many women find themselves running from store to store, grocery shopping and spending long hours in the kitchen.
-When they put everyone else’s needs before their own, as women so often do, they end up feeling lonely, sad, and unable to relax.
+But so many women put everyone else’s needs before their own and end up feeling lonely, sad, and unable to relax.

 This is especially true for women who have weathered a significant change in the prior year – a major illness, a death in the family, separation or divorce, and adult children leaving home for the first time.
 The feelings that these events trigger feel out of place when everyone around you is smiling, but trying to ignore them often makes them worse.

 In addition to the pressures of the season, an estimated 10-20% of the population is affected by Seasonal Affective Disorder (SAD), commonly known as the “winter blues.”
-It’s ironic, isn’t it, that at this “wonderful” time of year, sunlight is fading, and many people are already battling a change in mood.
+It’s ironic, isn’t it, that at this “wonderful” time of year, sunlight is fading, and many people are already struggling with mood changes.

 Depleting your resources